 From: Robyn Armstrong, Valley County, McCall resident for 26 years

-The Payette National Forest has erred in approving the Stibnite Gold Plan of Operations as complete in 2016, then released a poorly organized document called the Stibnite Gold Project (project) draft Environmental Impact Statement (DEIS) with inadequate review time for public comment during the Covid-19 pandemic.
+The Payette National Forest has erred in approving the Stibnite Gold Plan of Operations as complete in 2016, then released a poorly organized document called the Stibnite Gold Project (project) Draft Environmental Impact Statement (DEIS) with inadequate review time for public comment during the Covid-19 pandemic.
 The DEIS is an intimidating and overwhelming 6,000 page beast too complex and vague for the majority of the populace to even download, much less engage in commenting.
 It is not written at a high school level plus the nesting of references and numbering system (3.2.3.4.1.2.2) is unusable and ridiculous.
 Please revamp this entire document to a shorter, easier, honest, informative disclosure paper.
 Much of the data reported here is smoke and mirrors.
 The models cannot be duplicated.
 The average person is unable to comprehend the gist of the materials.
 The only solution to the many flaws in the August DEIS is to start over with a proper plan of operations from the proponent (Alternative 2), then conduct scoping of that proposed action, revise or better yet, start over with another DEIS effort or release a supplemental DEIS.
 The Forest is vulnerable on many fronts, I will name a few.

 The need for federal action to respond to Midas Gold’s plan of operations to mine gold, silver, and antimony deposits in central Idaho is questionable since the 2016 plan of operations is flawed by misrepresenting the fact that antimony cannot be economically refined in the United States.
 Therefore the purpose of economic viability of antimony mining is questionable too.

-Limited range of alternatives violates the National Environmental Policy Act.
-There should be an alternative that does not have any Forest Plan amendments, a no action which sets a higher standard than the current existing condition
+The limited range of alternatives violates the National Environmental Policy Act.
+There should be an alternative that does not have any Forest Plan amendments and a no action which sets a higher standard than the current existing condition

 The mining proponent has led an aggressive and distasteful public relations campaign which has arguably backfired on their claims of transparency.
 The Payette National Forest (Forest) subordinated their authority to political pressure by not adhering to the multiple use policy of the agency.
 Undue influence by the mining proponent has been obvious throughout the inner workings of the NEPA process from letting them draft a biological assessment to moving the ID team and DEIS reviewing authority from the local Forest to the Regional and Washington office levels.